Tencent-RTC/TRTC_Electron/TRTCSimpleDemo/README.en.md

 3. Set parameters in `gen-test-user-sig.js` as follows:

     -   `SDKAPPID`: Set it to the `SDKAppID` obtained in [step 2](#idandkey).
-    -   `SECRETKEY`: Set it to the key obtained in [step 2](#idandkey).
+    -   `SDKSECRETKEY`: Set it to the key obtained in [step 2](#idandkey).

     >!
-    >In this document, the `SECRETKEY` is configured in the client code to obtain `UserSig`.
-The `SECRETKEY` is easily decompiled and reverse cracked.
-If the `SECRETKEY` is leaked, hackers can steal your Tencent Cloud traffic.
+    >In this document, the `SDKSECRETKEY` is configured in the client code to obtain `UserSig`.
+The `SDKSECRETKEY` is easily decompiled and reverse cracked.
+If the `SDKSECRETKEY` is leaked, hackers can steal your Tencent Cloud traffic.
 Therefore, **this method only applies to locally running a demo project and commissioning features**.
     > For the correct UserSig generating method, see [How do I calculate `UserSig` during production?](https://intl.cloud.tencent.com/document/product/647/35166).